 - Income for a fixed period of years (subject to IRS rules)

-Federal pension legislation requires that if you die leaving a surviving spouse and have not named a beneficiary, all of your death benefit will be paid to your spouse.
+Federal pension legislation requires that if you die leaving a surviving spouse and you have not named a beneficiary, all of your death benefits will be paid to your spouse.

-The selection of a beneficiary and the form of payment to the beneficiary should you die can have important income and estate tax consequences.
-See a qualified advisor if you have questions about these subjects.
+The selection of a beneficiary and the form of payment to the beneficiary, should you die, can have important income and estate tax consequences.
+If you have questions about these subjects, see a qualified advisor.